MicrosoftDocs/Viva/Viva/topics/topic-experiences-information-endusers.md

 Check out the Viva Topics scenario catalogue for some additoinal ideas on how organizations can use Viva Topics

-## Contribute knowledge and expertice to Viva Topics
+## Contribute knowledge and expertise to Viva Topics

 There are two main ways people can contribute their knowledge and expertise to Viva Topics: